The Value Of Shared Experiences

 Now that we understand the emotional benefits of seeking out opportunities to share our experiences, it’s time to consider the physical and cognitive health benefits.
 After all, if you’re going to live longer, and feel a greater sense of satisfaction and happiness, it makes sense that your physical and cognitive health match your emotional state.

-Numerous studies over many years have connected meaningful relationships with cognitive and physical health, and loneliness with a decline in both.
+Numerous studies over many years have connected meaningful relationships with positive cognitive and physical health, and a decline in loneliness.
 A 2015 report on the mental health of older Australians by the Australian Institute of Health and Welfare (AIHW) highlights the increased risk of social isolation as we age – losing the ability to live independently, a decline in meaningful relationships and retirement from work – all likely contributors towards increased cognitive and physical decline.

 As we age, it is important to continue to seek out and create shared experiences.
 Whether it’s with old friends or new, those your own age or younger members of the family, take time every day to pay attention to moments for meaningful conversations, find opportunities to laugh, a lot, and remember, happiness is not something that happens to you, it is created by you.